chrisjaff/code_wars_snippets/readme.md

 Test frequently!
 Move Fast Break Things!

+> If you enjoyed these exercises, they were all taken from [code wars](https://www.codewars.com/) Check them out!
+They are great for interview prep.

 ## Rental Car Calculator

 After a hard quarter in the office you decide to get some rest on a vacation.
 So you will book a flight for you and your girlfriend and try to leave all the mess behind you.